 When Bother with Events

-When "you aren't gonna need it" (YAGNI) and when you do actually need events.
+We are talking here about application events - the application-level (architecture-wise) means to decouple a caller and a callee.
+When you aren't gonna need it (YAGNI) and when you do actually need events.

 When You Better Do With Events